 Psychoanalysis is a specialty in psychology.
 It’s different from other specialties in the knowledge and intensive treatment approaches that back it up.
 The goal of psychoanalysis is to change and modify structural parts of your emotional reasoning and personality.

 A psychoanalyst uses many different techniques to encourage you to think about why you’re acting and behaving in certain ways.
 Psychoanalysts also get you to think about the meaning behind your symptoms.
 In Freud’s psychoanalysis, patients would look at and interpret inkblots, free association, dream analysis, and resistance and transference analysis.

 A psychoanalyst may perform the following procedures:

 - Conduct regular appointments as determined by the analyst and patient

 - See the symbolic meaning behind emotional and physical symptoms

 Traditionally, psychoanalysis could require many years of treatment.
 This is so the psychoanalyst could understand and help resolve challenging behavior and coping mechanisms.
-The reason for the long-term sessions was also to help their patient recover lost emotional connections, leave unhealthy relationships, and adapt effectively to their current situation.
+The reason for the long-term sessions was also to help their patients recover lost emotional connections, leave unhealthy relationships, and adapt effectively to their current situation.

 Psychoanalytic therapists determine the length of treatment based on the patient's needs.
 This could be once or twice weekly and could last several weeks.
 There are still some cases where therapy lasts several years.
 The goal is to make sure their patients understand themselves better so they can stop repeating old patterns and heal.